British Symphony Orchestra: 1989

 The music for the 1989 film La Révolution française, directed by Robert Enrico and Richard T. Heffron, was composed and conducted by Georges Delerue.
 It was performed by the British Symphony Orchestra with chorus.
 This seems to have been an ensemble of freelance musicians from the Greater London area, recorded at His Master's Voice's Abbey Road Studios in August 1989.

 2004

 At the sumptuous wedding of Sushanto and Seemanto Roy, the sons of the Indian businessman Subrata Roy, chairman of Sahara India Pariwar, a British Symphony Orchestra was specially flown to Lucknow to perform modern and traditional Indian melodies.

 2016

 Philip Mackenzie, as principal conductor, formed a British Symphony Orchestra in 2016.
 The orchestra is made up of freelance musicians and based in London.
-It has performed with, inter alia, the Revival ABBA Tribute Band, Never the Bride and Gordon Hendricks.
+It has performed with, among other things, the Revival ABBA Tribute Band, Never the Bride and Gordon Hendricks.

 George Morton was the guest conductor of the British Symphony Orchestra's tour in China (27 December 2017 – 9 January 2018).
 They played nine concerts including works by contemporary Chinese composers, along with Western music including Sibelius: Finlandia; Tchaikovsky: Marche Slave; Bizet: Carmen Suite No. 1; and Elgar: Enigma Variations.